 Charles’ expertise covers the whole field of property and land law, including commercial and residential landlord and tenant disputes, manorial rights, markets and fairs, leasehold enfranchisement, possession proceedings, mortgages, easements, restrictive covenants, options, conveyancing, boundary disputes, dilapidation claims, licences, adverse possession, land registration, rights of co- owners, applications for sale of land, planning, trusts of land, land taxation, overage agreements, proprietary estoppel, property related negligence and insolvency, and equitable claims as they affect land.

 Charles has a particular interest in professional negligence and has lectured extensively upon negligence claims relating to wills.
-He has addressed the Professional Negligence Lawyers’ Association’s annual conference on two occasions on professional negligence in the private client context.
+He has addressed the Professional Negligence Lawyers’ Association’s annual conference on three occasions on professional negligence in the private client context, most recently in 2019.

 Recent directory editorial comment has included the following: